mrciolino/wiki-backup/locations/north_geskoworm.md

 Despite its general unimportance, it did get attacked by Ithillids.
 There's also the wandering Yeti who eat stray gnomes.

 # Lore and Myths
 The optimist faction (the ones in charge) pray for the favor of Garl Glittergold.
+They also have a tradition of choosing last names based on feats accomplished during the transition from childhood to adulthood.

 # Gallery
 ![k.png](/k.png){.align-center}